 Any DID number managed by a reseller can be released by this reseller back to the DID pool if the DID number is not used as an account ID, account alias, or an access number.
-While in the DID pool, the DID number is again visible to all other resellers and available for provisioning.
+To do this a reseller must select the Release DIDs to the pool option and click Apply.
+While in the DID pool, the DID number is again visible to all other resellers and is available for provisioning.